ond9/CLD_LABO/Labo05 _Zundler_Girod.md

 ![cost](img/labo05_task1_5.png "cost")

 The cluster was running during 10 min.
+But it counts as one hour.

-Estimated price : 10/60 \* 0.266 \* 3 instances + 10/60 \* 0.070. = ~0.144$
+Estimated price : 0.266 \* 3 instances + 0.070. = ~0.868$

 **From the Hadoop statistics in the syslog log file determine**

-+ how many input key-value pairs all the mappers did process
++ Number of input key-value pairs processed by the mappers : 2831380

-+ how many input key-value pairs all the reducers did process
++ Number of input key-value pairs processed by the reducers: 2821078

 ## TASK 2: WRITING A MAPREDUCE PROGRAM
 #### DELIVERABLES 2: